Skip to Main Content

 • Steelers' Malik Harrison: Ready to return to practice

 Harrison (knee) was designated to return from injured reserve Monday, Teresa Varley of the Steelers' official site reports.
 Harrison suffered a knee injury in Pittsburgh's Week 1 win over the Jets and has been sidelined since.
-It will be a quick turnaround for him to return to game action in time for Thursday's matchup against the Bengals, but he could be back more realistically for a Week 8 matchup against the Packers.
+It will be a quick turnaround for him to return to game action in time for Thursday's matchup against the Bengals, so a return for a Week 8 matchup against the Packers might be more realistic.

 ...
 See More ...
 See Less